lushanya-bit/Operating-Systems-CW/Week2.md

 It was tested using:
 ls /nonexistent 2> error.txt

-These techniques are used mainly for logging and error handling in Linux systems [6].
+These techniques are used mainly for logging and error handling in Linux systems.

 ## Using Pipes
 The screenshot below demonstrates the use of pipes and redirection.
 It shows how multiple processes can be linked together to analyse output in an effective way using pipes.
-Pipelines allow inter-processing communictation to run efficiently by passing output streams directly between commands [3], [6].
+Pipelines allow inter-processing communictation to run efficiently by passing output streams directly between commands.

 **Commands Used**
 ls -l | grep "txt"